-This is a bonus addition to the series of three articles exploring how we can improve the odds for future valuation multiples by Connecting Stories to Statistics:
+This is a bonus addition to the series of three articles exploring how we can improve the odds for future valuation multiples by Quantifying Our Stories in Scenarios:

 Step 1: For Future Events